alexiusacademia/alexiusacademia.github.io/_posts/2019-06-12-easyplan-day7.md

 Among other things that I'm gonna be coding for today is the gantt chart display.
 I'm still deciding on what to use as a canvas though.
 Spent quite some time last night on this and I still haven't yet.

 So maybe I'm gonna be coding a little before breakfast and then after that, a lot of time will be put to planning on the next steps ahead.

+8:28pm
+To create the canvas, I decided to use the base class ```wx.Window```, also the bars are instance of it. ```Bar``` class is the object the draws the bar segments for each task and draws them to the canvas at the appropriate locations.